sumeetgadagkar/baremetal_rpi/README.md

 3. Rename the folder to "`gcc-arm-aarch64-none-elf`"
 4. Place it under "`baremetal_rpi`" folder

-# Emuation
+# Emulation
-For basic emulation of the raspi3 we will use [QEMU 6.2](https://www.qemu.org/) (QEMU is not oficially supported on windows)
+For basic emulation of the raspi3 we will use [QEMU 6.2.0](https://www.qemu.org/) (QEMU is not oficially supported on windows)
+Note - Install QEMU dependecies before building:
+    ```
+    sudo apt install -y make gcc libglib2.0-dev libpixman-1-dev git-all
+    sudo apt install -y ninja-build
+    ```